 The intention of genetic transformation of plants in the early 1980s (Van Montagu and Schell, University of Ghent) has resulted in one of the fastest adopted new technologies in the history of agriculture.
 The use of these new techniques is also subject to intense public debate on the benefits of and concerns about applying modern biotechnology in food production.
 That debate has in fact intensified over the years, especially in Europe.

-As one of the activities of Biotech Week 2017, the Vrije Universiteit Brussel (VUB), in collaboration with the Université Libre de Bruxelles (ULB) and the Ghent University will organise on 27 September 2017 a debate among scholars and students on the role of modern biotechnology in the production of our food, and the role of universities in this context.
+As one of the activities of Biotech Week 2017, the Vrije Universiteit Brussel (VUB), in collaboration with the Université Libre de Bruxelles (ULB) and the Ghent University organised on 27 September 2017 a debate among scholars and students on the role of modern biotechnology in the production of our food, and the role of universities in this context.

 The seminar started with the documentary “Food Evolution”, directed by Academy Award- nominee Scott Hamilton Kennedy, and narrated by science communicator Neil deGrasse Tyson and was followed by a debate.

 For more information and videos from the various movie screenings that took place in Brussels during Biotech Week, please see our dedicated webpage.